 It unfortunately was not just Roger Bushell as a South African to suffer this fate, three more South Africans participated and escaped with Roger Bushell in The Great Escape.
 Lieutenants Gouws, Stevens and McGarr (all South African Air Force) were also recaptured and executed illegally by the Gestapo.

 Bushell was posthumously mentioned in Despatches on 8 June 1944 for his services as a POW.
 This award was recorded in the London Gazette dated 13 June 1946.
 His name also appears on the war memorial in Hermanus, South Africa, where his parents spent their last years and where they were buried.

 Roger Bushell was born in Springs South Africa on the 30th November 1910.
 He was first schooled in Johannesburg at Park Town School but later moved to England, and in 1929 he spent his first year at Cambridge University where he studied law.
 His talents however extended far beyond a career in law, as an athlete he had the honour of representing the University, both as a skier and rugby player.
 He excelled at skiing and during the early 1930’s he was declared the fastest Briton in the downhill category.

 In South Africa the memory of Roger Bushell lives on in Hermanus.
-His name is among those on the War Memorial near the Old Harbour, Roger’s parents were living here at the time of his death.
-His parents also made a presentation to the Hermanus High School, in remembrance of their son who (incidentally) could speak nine languages.
+His name is among those on the War Memorial above the Old Harbour, Roger’s parents were living in Hermanus at the time of his death and his parents also made a presentation to the Hermanus High School, in remembrance of their son who (incidentally) could speak nine languages.
 The two coveted Roger Bushell prizes for character are still awarded annually at the prize-giving of the school.
 One prize is awarded annually to the student who has shown the most exemplary signs of character during the year and second one is for the school boy chosen by his fellow students as the best leader.